Galoshes: Names

 US Navy Vice Adm.
 Thomas C. Kinkaid wearing snow galoshes while stationed in the Aleutian Islands during World War II.

 Galosh ultimately took on its present meaning from the patten usage, describing an overshoe worn at sea or in inclement weather.
-In time made from rubber they gained the names rubbers, rubber boots, and gumshoes (from gum rubber, a term also applied to rubber-soled "street" shoes, crepe-soled shoes and boots, and sneakers).
-Today flexible plastics such as PVC are often used.
+In time made from rubber, they gained the names rubbers, rubber boots, and gumshoes (from gum rubber, a term also applied to rubber-soled "street" shoes, crepe-soled shoes and boots, and sneakers).
+Today, flexible plastics such as PVC are often used.

-Galoshes are overshoes, and not to be confused with the form of large slip-on rubber boots (known in the United Kingdom as Wellington boots).
+Galoshes are overshoes, and not to be confused with the form of large slip-on rubber boots (known in the United Kingdom as Wellington boots or Wellies).

 A protective layer (made variously of leather, rubber, or synthetic ripstop material) that only wraps around a shoe's upper is known as a spat or gaiter.
-Among bootmakers, a galosh is also a piece of welt-like leather like a that runs around the top of the sole between it and the uppers.
+Among bootmakers, a galosh is also a piece of welt-like leather that runs around the top of the sole between it and the uppers.

 In Turkish contexts, galoş most often refers to smaller overshoes that are worn indoors to keep from tracking mud or dirt onto the floor.